DFE-Digital/architecture/standards/business-architecture.md

 expires: 2025-12-11
 ---

-# Business Architecture

-# Best practice
+# Business architecture best practice

 In DfE, business architects may be employed in various ways, performing various tasks.
 Whilst there may be inconsistency in what a business architect is tasked to do, it can be useful for DfE to have accepted best practice, focused on how usual business architecture tasks might be performed.